06b/MS-Edge-Anchor-wrapped-around-SVG-use-not-triggering-click-when-used-with-pseudo-class-present-bug/README.md

 Not all standard pseudo-classes will cause this bug.
 For example :first-child does not cause this issue.
 Seems to be limited to [link pseudo-classes](https://www.w3.org/TR/CSS2/selector.html#link-pseudo-classes) and [dynamic pseudo-classes](https://www.w3.org/TR/CSS2/selector.html#dynamic-pseudo-classes).

+The behavior maybe conforming to SVG 1.1 specs - which uses the '[SVGElementInstance](https://www.w3.org/TR/SVG11/struct.html#InterfaceSVGElementInstance)' pseudo-nodes rather than the shadow DOM node tree which [SVG 2 redefines](https://github.com/w3c/svgwg/wiki/SVG-2-new-features#use-element-changes) however that doesn't explain why it occurs when certain pseudo-classes are used.

 Workarounds included for failing test cases (2,3,4,5,6).

 ---